TMS6100

-The Texas Instruments TMS6100 is a 1 or 4-bit serial mask (factory)-programmed read-only memory IC.
+The Texas Instruments TMS6100 Voice Synthesis Memory (VSM) is a 1 or 4-bit serial mask factory-programmed read-only memory IC.
 It is a companion chip to the TMS5100, CD2802, TMS5110, (rarely) TMS5200, and (rarely) TMS5220 speech synthesizer ICs, and was mask-programmed with LPC data required for a specific product.
-It holds 128Kib (16KiB) of data, and is mask-programmed with a start address for said data on a 16KiB boundary.
+It holds 128 Kib (16 KiB) of data, and is mask-programmed with a start address for said data on a 16 KiB boundary.
 It is also mask-programmable whether the /CE line needs to be high or low to activate, and also what the two (or four) 'internal' CE bits need to be set to activate, effectively making the total addressable area 18 bits.
 Finally, it is mask-programmable whether the bits are read out 1-bit serially or 4 at a time.

 TMS6125

-The TMS6125 is a smaller, 32Kib (4KiB) version of effectively the same chip, with some minor changes to the 'address load' command format to reflect its smaller size.
+The TMS6125 is a smaller, 32 Kib (4 KiB) version of effectively the same chip, with some minor changes to the 'address load' command format to reflect its smaller size.

-Texas Instruments calls both of these serial roms (TMS6100 and TMS6125) "VSM"s (Voice Synthesis Memory) on their datasheets and literature, and they will be referred to as such for the rest of this article.
+Texas Instruments calls both of these serial roms (TMS6100 and TMS6125) "VSM"s (Voice Synthesis Memory) on their datasheets and literature.

 Both VSMs use 'local addressing', meaning the chip keeps track of its own address pointer once loaded.
 Hence every bit in the chip can be sequentially read out, even though internally the chip stores data in 8-bit bytes.